 - Pain, numbness, or tingling extending down an arm

 Most whiplash injuries do not show up on imaging tests.
-Your doctor may order some tests to make sure that no other injuries have happened.
+Neck pictures may be taken to make sure that no other injuries have happened.
 This may be done with:

 - CT scan

 An electromyogram may also be done to test for nerve damage.

 The goal of treatment is to ease pain.
 Choices are: